 "I Remember sitting in my car in front of a dealership so afraid to walk in and introduce myself.
 It was my first day in sales and I almost turned around and went home.
 But I thought - If I am going to be away from my kids to chase a paycheck, it may as well be the biggest check I can get!
 So I felt the fear - and did it anyway." - Rachel Medina

 By age 34 Rachel was the proud owner and Publisher of a Magazine that drew the attention of brands such as bebe, Guess, and fashion boutiques throughout the region.
 The pinnacle moment was a full scale fashion show at one of the states largest malls, with 15 models, several brand sponsors, and over 2000 people in attendance.
 Soon after, Rachel was interviewed by CNN headline news as part of a local segment, and it seemed as though the potential of the brand and publication were limitless.
-Financially, Rachel was pulling against the economic current to round the corner away from the undertow of the financial crash that had taken place a couple years earlier, when her marriage of nearly 20 years came to an abrupt and sudden end.
+Financially, Rachel felt the economic undertow of the financial crash that had taken place a couple years earlier, when her marriage of nearly 20 years came to an abrupt and sudden end.
 Overcome with uncertainty, Rachel closed the business and focused on rebuilding a new normal as a single mother and sole provider.

 Determined to do whatever it takes to keep a roof over her son's heads and food on their table, Rachel took a job as a Publisher at a Magazine she didn't love - and that didn't love her.
 And when her term as Publisher came to an end, Rachel was faced with starting over once again.
 But that night she thought long and hard about the times when she set her intentions, created a goal, and pushed until it came to fruition.
 She came to establish a few things; she refused to work with anyone who didn't share her core values, she no longer wanted to sit in rush hour traffic, and she wanted to spend more time creating memories with her sons.
 24 hours later, Rachel had created a sell sheet, a simple website, and called her very first prospect - who bought an ad for a thousand dollars.
 And just like that, JustHome was born and Rachel was an entrepreneur once more.
 One year later, Rachel and her team grew JustHome into a million dollar company - with everyone working from home.